US Policy Fueling Inflation & Economic Uncertainty

 Of course, in times of inflation that means the loan-to-value ratios, or debt payments to property income ratios, tend to decline, all else being equal.

-Secondly, if property owners have structured lease arrangement properly, rents will tend to rise along with inflation.
-Generally, this can be accomplished through annual or short-term leases, or contractual built-in inflation-adjustments in longer-term leases.
+Secondly, if property owners have structured lease arrangements properly, rents will tend to rise along with inflation.
+Generally, this can be accomplished through annual or short-term leases, or contractual built-in inflation adjustments in longer-term leases.
 Furthermore, in some cases, real estate owners can structure leases so that building operating costs fall upon tenants.

 Thirdly, of course, real estate is an asset that will tend to rise with inflation.
 Due to long-term mortgages, investors can “buy now and pay later” for a nominally appreciating asset, one that will likely also increase in value in real terms.

 Real estate, properly purchased and financed, can thrive in an environment of higher inflation rates.